aurielfournier/science_borealis_stats_math/science_borealis_december_2015.md

 While these two things may increase together that does not mean that eating ice cream makes you want to wear shorts, or vice versa (in this case the argument could probably be made that increasing temperatures in the summer could cause either of these).

-There are many many variables that are correlated that does not mean they are actually causing the other one to change, this is one of the big mistakes that is often made when interpreting data and we will cover it in more depth in a future post.
+There are many many variables that are correlated that does not mean they are actually causing the other one to change, this is one of the big mistakes that is often made when interpreting data.

+## How to interpret stats

+First, a statistic without a citation should be treated with EXTREME caution, unless you are reading the study that generated those data.

+Second, is this correlation or causation?